 Two months later, Hastings and his team had to engage crisis management mode when Netflix’s stock lost half its value.
 While he made the right move by releasing an official statement discussing the issue, it did very little to soothe customers, and the company ended up canceling the plans for the split service within the month.
 The entire process cost the company about 800,000 US subscribers in Q3 of 2011.

-Ultimately Netflix learned from this mistake and got smarter in terms of raising prices.
-The last time the company expanded its rates, it ended up signing more subscribers than ever.
+Ultimately Netflix learned from this mistake and got smarter by raising prices.
+The last time the company increased its rates, it ended up signing more subscribers than ever.
 This was because the price increase was modest.
-More importantly, the price increase was only implemented after Netflix Original programs like The Crown, Black Mirror, and Stranger Things were released.
+More importantly, the price increase was only implemented after Netflix had released new Netflix Original programs like The Crown, Black Mirror, and Stranger Things.

 “He is not a naturally empathetic guy, and He’s not a bad guy; he just doesn’t feel what others feel” – Marc Randolph, co-founder of Netflix.